This week is Credit Education Week and this year’s theme is money mindfulness!

 Money Is Part Math, Part Psychology

-The reason why money mindfulness is just as important as having a budget is because personal finance is only part math, the other part is straight-up psychology.
+The reason why money mindfulness is just as important as having a budget is that personal finance is only part of math, the other part is straight-up psychology.

 Canadians Spend 7 hours Per Week Worrying About Their Finances